 CAD systems have revolutionized mechanical engineering by significantly streamlining the design process.
 These tools allow engineers to create and adjust digital prototypes before manufacturing.
 Thereby increasing efficiency and accuracy.
 Among the most widely used CAD systems used are SolidWorks and Autodesk Inventor:

-- Autodesk Inventor: Known for its parametric design and simulation features, Autodesk Inventor makes workflows smoother, particularly for large industrial projects.
+- Autodesk Inventor: Known for its parametric design and simulation features.
+Autodesk Inventor makes workflows smoother, particularly for large industrial projects.

 Career Opportunities in Mechanical Design